Skip to main content Accessibility information

 Football in the community

 You’ll engage with football development programmes aimed at community groups.
 Experts from Devon FA and Argyle Community Trust teach aspects of the module so you meet professionals working in the field of community football.
-You will consider specific target groups such as women and girls, disability football, and new forms of the game, such as Walking Football.
+You will consider specific target groups such as women and girls, disability football, and new forms of the game like Walking Football.

 Introduction to performance analysis in football